-I mentioned that I would be having the guys over on Friday night for poker night…that we’d be going over to the Campbells for Christmas dinner…and that Heather & I would be flying back to NY to see our families (mine & my in-laws’).
+I mentioned that I would be having the guys over on Friday night for poker night…that we’d be going over to the Campbells (Steve & Jill & Julia & Caroline) for Christmas dinner…and that Heather & I would be flying back to NY to see our families (mine & my in-laws) the following day.

 She mentioned that the card game sounded like fun & that she would love to do something like that.

-Before you knew it, I decided to have a little party, along with the card game, & started to invite a number of people.
+Before you knew it, I decided to have a little party, along with the card game, & began inviting a “few friends” over.

 We’d have plenty of food & drink for everyone.
 The guys could play poker in the dining room while everyone else made themselves at home.

 We had a more more subdued Christmas morning.

-But there was no way that we were gonna short-change li’l Julia (now 5) & her cute little sister, Caroline (2).
-After all, we were going over their home for a Christmas meal with the Campbells…and we had a tradition to uphold!
+But there was no way that we were gonna short-change li’l Julia (now 4) & her cute little sister, Caroline (almost 2).

 It’s called “spoiling the kids” & we were charter members of the club.

-We were busily wrapping gifts.
-Heather, who was facing the den, suddenly screamed out, “DAD!!!
+…all of a sudden, Heather, who was facing the den, screamed out, “DAD!!!
 THE FIREPLACE!!!”

 Oh, there was the gentle, 2-log fire burning peacefully at the bottom of the fireplace.
+Pretty scenic & all.

 But they had to take down the entire wall behind the fireplace & part of the roof…the fire itself did some considerable damage.

-(It actually turned out, as discovered during the reconstruction period, that there was a tiny leak in the elbow of the gas piping.
+Note: It actually turned out, as discovered during the reconstruction period, that there was a tiny pin leak in the elbow of the gas piping.
 Combining that with the fact that the chimney was partially clogged & should have been cleaned out, it filled the entire chimney with gas.
-The small fire ignited the gas…it was a miracle that it didn’t blow the whole fireplace away.)
+The small fire ignited the gas in the chimney that had been gathering (for days).

 We just suffered #2 in the triumvirate of “bad things happening”.

-When I spoke with my lovely mother-in-law Lorraine, she was absolutely heartbroken.
-More than what I ever expected.
-Something else was wrong.
+When I spoke with my lovely mother-in-law, Lorraine, she was absolutely heartbroken.
+Way more than what I ever expected.

-I loved my father-in-law!
+I loved my father-in-law John.
 Both he & Lorraine treated me like their own son.

 (I mean, it was obvious that they had great taste & wanted to be right, no?)

-She sounded relieved.
+She sounded so relieved.

-That bad stuff does, indeed, happen in 3s…
+Yes, bad stuff…really-bad stuff…does, indeed, happen in 3s.

-As always, thank you for listening!
+As always, thank you so much for listening!